ggvhcs/node-react-js/rsbuild-rjs-app/readme.txt

 # -v $(pwd):/app --> $(pwd)current hosts folder will be mounted as project folder in docker container.

 --- after that check if contaner is running. ---
-$ sudo docker ps // list if the container is created and if it is running.
+$ sudo docker ps |grep reactjs // list if the container is created and if it is running.

 --- we need be enside the container. ---
 $ sudo docker exec -it cc17ed0e9a78 bash